Spoorthi-kr/Grocery-Billing-System/README.md

 # Grocery-Billing-System
-A billing system that makes use of files to store and retrieve data.
+A billing system that makes use of file structures and hasing technique to store and retrieve data.